What is Hepatitis C?

 Situations that put you at low risk of getting hepatitis C are:

 - Having unprotected sex

-- Sharing personal items such as razors, nail clippers or toothbrushes with an infected person
+- Sharing personal items such as toothbrushes, razors and nail clippers that may have traces of blood

 The blood test can be ordered by your health care provider.
-You can also have the test through the Health Unit's Sexual Health program and at the street nursing mobile unit.
-There are also some organizations that specialize in hepatitis C testing and treatment including Elevate NWO, all OATC locations in Thunder Bay and Liver Care Northwest.
+You can also have the test through TBDHU’s Sexual Health program and through the mobile unit.
+There are also some organizations that specialize in hepatitis C testing and treatment including Elevate NWO, the Umbrella Clinic and all OATC locations.

 How can the spread of Hepatitis C be prevented?

-- Get a tattoo, body piercing or acupuncture from a reputable provider that is inspected by the Health Unit.
+- Get a tattoo, body piercing or acupuncture from a reputable provider that is inspected by TBDHU.
 Ask them about their infection control practices; they should use single-use, disposable needles are sterilized equipment.